codeweavers/fed-graduate-role/README.md

 - Here we go :)
 - Angular already installed.
 Installed Node.
 - `ng serve`
-- Oh no - some of the same errors as before: had to delete some of the later additions in Agular, e.g. 'pokemon-list'
+- Oh no - some of the same errors as before: had to delete some of the later additions in Angular, e.g. 'pokemon-list' and 'services'
 - It's now working!
 Have compiled it successfully :)
 - Ok, next bit - am setting up styling for componenets, but I can't see them on my Live Server.
 I suspect I've linked the wrong HTML file up (think it's using index.html) but I'm not sure how to fix this.
 I'm following a tutorial, so I'll see if there's a screenshot of their index.html I can suss out.
--
+- Progressing and about to do the GET request, but Live Server is now not showing anything.
+WARNING message reads: 'crbug/1173575, non-JS module files deprecated. (anonymous) @ VM47:6750' - will Google what this means, as I've seen it before.
+It's something to do with old ways of testing... ok, have fixed this ERROR.
+I'm getting different ERRORS now at least!
+- Now reads: 'main.ts:6 ERROR RangeError: Maximum call stack size exceeded'.
+This ERROR occurs when there is an infinite loop (oops).
+Got rid of AppRouting component to see if that helps (it doesn't).
+I've found this on Stack Overflow:

+### Possible cases for this error which I found:

+- 2 or more modules with the same name ✅ (Think I've fixed this...)
+- Wrong imports in your app.module.ts file 🤔 (I'm not sure how to check these - will investigate)
+- Problem with compilation (I will try this if the above fails!)

+Solution that you can try:

+- for point 1, change the names and make them unique ✅
+- for point 2, make sure all imports are intended as per your use case for a module, do check for inter-dependency between modules 🤔
+- for point 3, rare but happens if browser doesn't have enough memory to process, so try to restart your code editor, browser or your PC.

+- Reading this article on component interdependence: https://lukeliutingchun.medium.com/angular-using-component-injection-to-communicate-between-parent-and-dynamic-child-components-99c1c297aa43

+- How about using NgTemplateOutlet...? https://lukeliutingchun.medium.com/angular-using-ngtemplateoutlet-to-communicate-between-parent-and-dynamic-child-components-4d74ca9ba9b

+- May work better as am using the PokéAPI? 🤔